Cxpher/Era/deploy_mssql_era/deploy_mssql_era.rst

 .. _mssqldeploy:

 -------------------------
-Deploying MS SQL with Era
+Deploying MSSQL with Era
 -------------------------

 **In this lab you will create a MSSQL Software Profile, and use Era to deploy a new MSSQL Database Server.**

-Creating a New MSSQL Database Server
+Creating a New MSSQL database server
 ++++++++++++++++++++++++++++++++++++

 You've completed all the one time operations required to be able to provision any number of SQL Server VMs.
 Follow the steps below to provision a database of a fresh database server, with best practices automatically applied by Era.